Richnuts/Google-Cybersecurity-Professional-Certificate/README.md

   - Score risks based on their likelihood and severity (RiskRegister).
   - Analyze a vulnerable system for a small business (VulnerabilityAssessment).
   - Identify the attack vectors of a USB drive (LostUSB).
+  - Apply the PASTA threat model framework (PASTA).

 - **`06-Detection-and-Response/`**
   Portfolio Activity:
+  - Document an incident with an incident handler's journal (Journal).
+  - Research network protocol analyzers (TCPDumpVSWireShark).
+  - Investigate a suspicious file hash (FileHash).
+  - Use a playbook to respond to a phishing incident (Phising).

 - **`07-Automate-Cybersecurity-Tasks-with-Python/`**
   Portfolio Activity:
+  - N/A

 - **`08-Prepare-for-Cybersecurity-Jobs/`**
   Portfolio Activity: